comp423-25s/comp423-25s.github.io/docs/resources/exercises/ex01-api-design.md

 At this point, you are only defining the CI job.
 This file will be extended to perform the CD job soon.

 Go ahead and create a commit on `main` and push this to your repository.
 Open your repository on GitHub and go to your Actions tab to see that the job runs.
-If you have no tests merged into your `main` branch yet there's some chance the tests fail, which is expected.
+If you have no tests merged into your `main` branch yet then the `pytest` job will fail, which is expected.
+You can continue on.

 #### Creating a Ruleset for Continuous Integration